PANIC MONSTER DOESN'T LIVE HERE ANYMORE!

 that take you to other pages, after you've completed reading/studying

 IT ALL ABOUT, ALFIE?

-which operates your body's involuntary responses to various
+in your body which operates its involuntary responses

-you want them to or not~ think, ‘goose bumps’ when you’re cold or
+whether you want them to or not~ think, ‘goose bumps’ when you’re

-frightened, and perspiration when you’re overheated or nervous.
+cold or frightened, and perspiration when you’re nervous or overheated.

 stressors, they trigger bodily reactions that are impossible

 to ignore or brush aside as insignificant or unimportant--in other

 words, you can't choose not to feel them!